hexojs/site/source/docs/deployment.md

 $ npm i -g now
 ```

-2. Deploy with a single command inside the project directory:
+2. Deploy with a single command at the root of the project directory:

 ```bash
 now